 Don’t Let it Happen to You

 The sad truth is far too many are leaving the mission field before they finish their assignments.
 Missionary attrition is a huge problem.
 If the fields are white unto harvest and the laborers are few, we cannot afford to lose any of the few that are working cross-culturally.
 Using this blog over the next year, I will address some of the main reasons missionaries do not survive.
 My hope and prayer is that all missionaries would survive and even thrive on the mission field.
 I will be using research I collected and published in 1999 in my book, How to Survive on the Mission Field.
 I will also use Dr. William Taylor’s excellent book, Too Valuable to Lose.

-Check in with me about every two weeks and I will have something for you.
 If you believe you are called to missionary work, read what I have to say and express your opinion.
 I want this blog to be interactive and I’m looking forward to hearing from you!